 A spare key is one of the worst things to keep in your wallet.
 If your wallet is ever lost or stolen, the key combined with the address on your driver’s license is an open invitation to thieves to ransack your home.

 Keeping a spare house key in a safe deposit box is also a bad idea, albeit for different reasons.
 Think about it: You only have access to your safe deposit box during normal banking hours – and only if you have the box’s key with you.
 If you’re like most people, your safe deposit box key is squirreled away somewhere inside your home…from which you’re currently locked out.
 Save yourself the aggravation and leave a spare key with a trusted neighbor (or two) or a nearby relative.

 Your bank should offer up a list of what isn’t permissible to keep in a safe deposit box.
 Pay attention.
 Firearms typically aren’t allowed, nor are explosives.
 The same goes for illicit drugs and hazardous materials.
-Figure anything illegal or dangerous is a no-no, and why are you messing with that stuff in the first place?
+Figure anything illegal or dangerous is a no-no, and why would you take that to a bank in the first place?

 Use common sense, but remember that different banks might have different rules, so read the fine print of your bank’s safe deposit box agreement.

-Many, if not all, do not allow liquids to be stored in your safe deposit box, so that decades-old bottle of rare Scotch should stay at your house.
+Many, if not all, do not allow liquids of any kind to be stored in your safe deposit box, so that decades-old bottle of rare whiskey should stay at your house.